Delete Site-Specific Cookies in Safari on iOS

 Exit out of Settings when finished, you can refresh the site in question within Safari to verify the removal worked.

 You can also choose to remove all website data and cookies from that settings panel, as indicated by the humungous red button at the bottom of the settings window.
-If you’re looking to remove all site data, there is a faster way to clear all cookies, history, and cache however.
+If you’re looking to remove all site data, there is a faster way to clear all cookies, history, and cache however that will ditch all browsing data in one fell swoop.

 Why might you want to delete an individual sites cookie?
 First and foremost are privacy purposes and to remove personal data from a website, but a lot of sites also use cookies to track your behavior and then adjust things based on what you do.
 For example, if you are booking hotels or flights from an iPad or iPhone, many travel sites use cookies to track your searches and adjust pricing based on the frequency of searches and perceived demand.
 In that case, deleting cookies specific to the site can mean the difference in hundreds of dollars for final bookings.